AldoSuba/docs.buf.build/docs/bsr/overview.md

 ## Code generation

-Hosting modules on the BSR means anyone with proper access can consume those modules.
+Hosting modules on the BSR allows anyone with proper access can consume those modules.
 This solves the need to coordinate and sync Protobuf files manually amongst multiple consumers, which is error prone and leads to drift.

 Instead, users generate code from a single source of truth: a hosted module on the BSR.
-This is especially useful when consuming a Protobuf-based API that requires a client SDK.

-### Hosted plugins

 In your [`buf.gen.yaml`](../configuration/v1/buf-gen-yaml.md) define plugins and their respective options, and then generate your code with the `buf` CLI by referencing a BSR module: